Leibniz-HBI/smo-wiki/docs/index.md

 # Welcome to the Social-Media-Observatory wiki!

 This wiki is the central knowledge and documentation base of the SMO.
-The bleeding-edge editable version can be found [here](https://github.com/leibniz-hbi/Social-Media-Observatory/wiki), the less frequently updated, but better reviewed version waits [here](https://leibniz-hbi.github.io/smo-wiki/).
+The bleeding-edge, editable version can be found [here](https://github.com/leibniz-hbi/Social-Media-Observatory/wiki), the less frequently updated, but better reviewed, 'pretty' version waits [here](https://leibniz-hbi.github.io/smo-wiki/).

 ## About Us